ehrbase/ehrbase/UPDATING.md

 alter database ehrbase SET intervalstyle = 'iso_8601';
 ```

-If an old version of the scripts was used this statement needs to be run manually
+If an old version of the scripts was used this statement needs to be run manually.